liuwuliuyun/tf-mcp-server/docs/installation.md

 After installation:
 1. **Test the server**: Use the health check endpoint to verify it's running
-2. **Configure Azure authentication**: Set up Azure CLI or service principal credentials
+2. **Configure Azure authentication**: Set up service principal credentials
 3. **Integrate with VS Code**: Add the MCP configuration to your workspace
 4. **Explore the tools**: Check out the [main README](../README.md) for available tools and usage examples